dimroc/blog/_posts/2017-04-11-rake-ml-learn-aws-ml-generation-through-rake.md

 Automating the creation of your machine learning (ML) model can allow your services to evolve over time, automatically.
-This article assumes you have used AWS ML Web Interface or have some understanding of AWS ML.
+This article assumes you have used the AWS ML Web Interface or have some understanding of AWS ML.

 Ideally, we would have a model that would use Stochastic Gradient Descent and would learn per query.
 But when you want a low maintenance solution such